left-h4nded/Arcalive-guide/README.md

 ![DL page](images/6.png)
 ### Note:
 If the <ins>Kiosk</ins> link leads to homepage - it’s most likely expired since they usually last only one month.
-(you can try to look for reuploads.
-Look for the recent posts with word 제업 or ㅈㅇ + mod name)
+You can try finding reupload of mods.
+Search for the recent posts with word 제업 or ㅈㅇ + mod name

 ![reupload](images/reupload.png)